adambro/fp-angular-js-training/notes.md

 JSON.stringify() saves also private Angular vars, so use angular.toJson() / fromJson() instead.

 When directive template is executed it does *replace* the HTML contents that was inside directive (example: <tabset>).

+For ng-class object key is class name, value is SJ expression.